duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 tags: [meh writing]
 ---
 -------
-#### This would be the part ..
-#### where I'd tell you meh long story
+#### _This would be the part .. where I'd tell you meh long story_
-btw..
-I'll use .. speaking language for god sake ;)  it's a blog anyway, let's not be so dramatic
+_I'll use .. speaking language for god sake ;)  it's a blog anyway, let's not be so dramatic_

 -------
 so.. where should we even begin

-#### let's rewind a bit..
+#### **let's rewind a bit..**
-#### once upon a time..
+#### **once upon a time..**
 when i was young, as a kid, I felt.. kinda blessed .. to be born as a son of an engineer and a lecturer in computer science.

-I remember me having these science books for kids, then just running up-and-down the house, sitting on the terrace at noon, with the scorching heat from the sun.. okay that was a bit over-exaggerated, but it was hot sunny day, for a kid, okay.. anywho, with a magnifying glass, i was so excited burning all the dry leaves, and box.. no, boxes of matches
+I remember me having these science books for kids, then just running up-and-down the house, sitting on the terrace at noon, with the scorching heat from the sun.. okay that was a bit over-exaggerated.. anywho, with a magnifying glass, i was so excited burning all the dry leaves, and box.. no, boxes of matches

 gotta say, those days, i was not so much of an environment-friendly kid.. i enjoyed watching things being burned :)